Timurid conquests and invasions

-Timur gained power over the Western Chagatai Khanate (Transoxiana) after defeating Amir Husayn, the regent of the Chagatai Khanate, at the Battle of Balkh but the laws laid down by Genghis Khan prevented him from becoming Khagan in his own right because he was not directly descendant of Genghis Khan by birth.
+Timur gained power over the Western Chagatai Khanate (Transoxiana) after defeating Amir Husayn, the regent of the Chagatai Khanate, at the Battle of Balkh but the laws laid down by Genghis Khan prevented him from becoming Khagan in his own right because he was not a direct descendant of Genghis Khan by birth.
 Instead, he installed a puppet Khan descended from Ögedei, Suurgatmish.
-After that, he launched massive military campaigns in all directions and established his suzerainty over most of Middle East and Central Asia.
+After that, he launched massive military campaigns in all directions and established his suzerainty over most of the Middle East and Central Asia.
 He never adopted the title of Emperor or Caliph, maintaining the title of Amir.